FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

   See also: [Run a Local Docs Server](#run-a-local-docs-server)

+  *WARNING*: look at the output from this docs command and make sure there are no instances of parse errors.
+Also manually inspect the output in `docs/` to ensure that the expected classes are documented there, especially the main class with API
+  documentation: `FontAwesome`.

+  For reasons not yet understood, sometimes the phpdocumentor parser chokes.

 - `git add docs` to stage them for commit (and eventually commit them)

 7. Build production admin app and WordPress distribution layout into `wp-dist`